On a problem of Erdos and Hajnal: Introduction

 \begin{question} Can one prove without assuming \textsf{GCH} that the relation $\aleph_{\omega+1}\nrightarrow(\aleph_{\omega+1},(3)_{\aleph_0})^2$ holds? \end{question}

 It appeared, again, in \cite[Problem 20.1]{MR795592}.\footnote{In the monograph \cite{MR795592}, the domain of the coloring is $\aleph_\omega^{\aleph_0}.$ Under the assumption $2^{\aleph_\omega}=\aleph_{\omega+1}$, these two entities coincide, i.e. $\aleph_\omega^{\aleph_0}=\aleph_{\omega+1}$.} Despite the fact that powerful methods for dealing with successors of singular cardinals are available today, the problem is still open.
 A recent survey by Komj\'ath, \cite{komj}, describes the progress in every problem from the list of Erd\H{o}s and Hajnal, and according to this survey no progress has been made with regard to this problem.
 In this paper we intend to show that $\lambda^+\nrightarrow(\lambda^+,(3)_{\cf(\lambda)})^2$ is consistent with $2^\lambda>\lambda^+$, where $\lambda$ is singular and strong limit.
+The current status of the question is, therefore, as follows.
+The negative relation is consistent with the failure of \textsf{GCH}, but we do not know whether it holds in \textsf{ZFC}.

 Our strategy is to replace the hypothesis $2^\lambda=\lambda^+$ by pcf arguments.
 More specifically, we obtain unbounded sequences of regular cardinals below $\lambda$ that satisfy some relevant negative arrow relation, and we make sure that the true cofinality of these sequences is $\lambda^+$.
 These assumptions enable us to lift the negative relations below $\lambda$ to $\lambda^+$, even if $2^\lambda>\lambda^+$.